fhhagenberg-sqe-esd-ws20/elevator-control-center-team-c/README.md

 ## How to download and run
+Download the elevator simulator from [latest release](https://github.com/winterer/elevator/releases/latest).
-### Prerequisites
+### Standalone
-1. Working installation of Java SE/JDK version >=11 (major version >=55)
+Make sure you have a working installation of Java SE/JDK version >=11 (major version >=55).
-2. Working installation of Maven 3
-### Standalone jar

 Download standalone jar from included assets from [latest release](https://github.com/fhhagenberg-sqe-esd-ws20/elevator-control-center-team-c/releases/latest).

 ### Build your own
 Download the code and open the project in eclipse (or adapt the project to your IDE).
-Make sure Maven is installed and working correctly.
+Make sure Maven 3 is installed and working correctly.
 #### Relevant Maven commands
 - Run: ```clean javafx:run```
 - Generate code coverage: ```verify```